 - If you don’t have a high-speed blender, blend your oats alone first.
 Then add the other ingredients!
-This will help them to have a smoothie texture!
+This will help them to have a smooth texture!

 - Adjust how much spinach you put in to fit your taste/needs.
 The more spinach = the darker the shade of green these muffins turn out.
 The less spinach = the lighter shade of green.

 - Let them cool completely before eating.
-You CAN eat them still warm, however, they may be till a bit soft in the middle and stick to your liners.
-Baked goods continue cooking when hot out of the oven and firm up as the cool.
+You CAN eat them still warm, however, they may be a little bit soft in the middle and stick to your liners.
+Baked goods continue cooking when hot out of the oven and firm up as they cool.

 - Store in the fridge or freezer!
 They will last much longer!

 - Make it egg-free!
-Sub the eggs in this recipe with a mixture of 2 tablespoons ground flax meal + 6 tablespoons WARM water.
+Sub the eggs in this recipe with 2 “flax eggs“.

 - Want to try them Paleo?
 I’ve got you covered!
 Try this Paleo version of the these awesome muffins!

 Other veggie-loaded muffin recipes you are going to love